You need to sign in or sign up before continuing.

 Why I’m on Couchsurfing

-As a young hippie in the 60s, long before the internet, I traveled the world looking for adventure, crashing wherever I found space; Joanne Woodward's abandoned sailboat in Tahiti, an old windmill in the Netherlands, a lighthouse in Spain, a boatel in Amsterdam, a fishing boat on the Ganges, caves in the Mediterranean.
-I met Joni Mitchell in 1969 in Matala, Crete, where there was a community of hippies living in caves that used to be a leper colony.
+As a young hippie in the 60s, long before the internet, I traveled the world looking for adventure, crashing wherever I found space.
+Joanne Woodward's abandoned sailboat in Tahiti, an old windmill in the Netherlands, a lighthouse in Spain, a boatel in Amsterdam, a fishing boat on the Ganges, caves in the Mediterranean.
+I met Joni Mitchell in 1969 in Matala, Crete, where there was a community of hippies living in caves that were used as graves by the Romans and as a leper colony in the middle ages.

 The 60s to the 80s were a golden age.
-I met many kindred souls who would flash the peace sign ✌ and offer me a place to "crash".
+Kindred souls would flash the peace sign✌when I was hitch hiking and offer a place to "crash".
 It was the Brotherhood of the Road.

 COUCH SURFING EXPERIENCE